- When to use feature flags

 - The person operating the feature flag is responsible for clearly communicating the status of a feature behind the feature flag in the documentation and with other stakeholders.
 The issue description should be updated with the feature flag name and whether it is defaulted on or off as soon it is evident that a feature flag is needed.

-- Submit incremental changes via one or more merge requests, ensuring that any new code added can only be reached if the feature flag is on.
+- Submit incremental changes via one or more merge requests, ensuring that any new code added can only be reached if the feature flag is enabled.
 You can keep the feature flag enabled on your local GDK during development.

-- When the feature is ready to be tested, enable the feature flag for a specific project and ensure that there are no issues with the implementation.
+- Enable the feature flag for a specific group/project/user and ensure that there are no issues

 One might be tempted to think that feature flags will delay the release of a feature by at least one month (= one release).
 This is not the case.
 A feature flag does not have to stick around for a specific amount of time (for example, at least one release), instead they should stick around until the feature is deemed stable.
 Stable means it works on GitLab.com without causing any problems, such as outages.

-Risk of a broken main branch
+Risk of a broken default branch

 Feature flags must be used in the MR that introduces them.
 Not doing so causes a

-broken main branch scenario due
+broken default branch scenario due

 to the rspec:feature-flags

-job that only runs on the main
+job that only runs on the default branch.

 Types of feature flags